subhnet/chat-app/chat-server/Readme2.md

 Here we are creating a topic `kafka-chat` to handle chat messages.
 We would be using this topic later in the chat application.

 Now, Let's write some code.
-## Backend Development with Java, SpringBoot and Kafka
+## Backend Development with Java, SpringBoot, and Kafka
 We would be developing the backend in Spring Boot.
-So, download a fresh Spring Boot Project using [Spring Initializer](https://start.spring.io/) with following details.
+So, download a fresh Spring Boot Project using [Spring Initializer](https://start.spring.io/) with the following details.

 * Project: Maven Project
 * Language: Java